dkovacs24/ReviOS_faq/docs/archive.md

 ---

-## I cannot log into my user

-*Update:*

-In ReviOS 22.07 (Windows 10 and 11) and above this problem is resolved.
-Even if you do not set a password at installation, and evade setting a PIN code when logging into your Microsoft account, at the login screen a window will pop up, and after logging in again with your MS account, you have to set a PIN code.

-The PIN code forcing can be disabled in `Settings` -> `Accounts` -> `Sign-in options` with `For improved security, only allow Windows Hello sign-in for Microsoft accounts on this device (Recommended)` after loggin in with your MS account and setting a PIN code.
-Then you can delete the PIN code, if you want to.

-*Previously:*

-This is happening, because of the connection of a Microsoft account to the local user.
-Right now the only fix is to reinstall your OS, and after you log into your Microsoft account set a PIN code too.

-Other technique to evade the bug, is to log into your Microsoft account in the Microsoft Store.
-That way you will not be locked out and still can use your PC without a PIN code.
-Partial solution reported with [this message on our Discord](https://discord.com/channels/619835916139364383/626772969611460619/944214984047616001){target=_blank}.

----

 ## Blank screen after logging into ReviOS

 1. On the blank screen with cursor, press ++ctrl+alt+delete++, it will bring you the option for Task Manager along with other options.
 Open Task Manager.